 From here, you’ll be able to view all your quotas, select the ones you want to modify, and then edit them.

-6. Copy your API Key for use in TranslatePress
+6. Copy your API Key and send it in a support ticket.

 Go back to the Credentials tab and click the Show key button next to your newly created API key.